NREL/EnergyPlus/doc/src/docs/EngineeringReference/10-Sizing.md

 #### Tower UA Value at Low Fan Speed

 For *Tower Performance Input Method* = *UFactorTimesAreaAndDesignWaterFlowRate* the low speed UA is set to a fraction of the full speed UA.
 The fraction is available for user input in the field called Low Fan Speed U-Factor Times Area Sizing Factor.
 The default is 0.6.
-For *Tower Performance Input Method* = *NominalCapacity* the low speed UA is calculated in the same manner as the full speed UA using <div img="image2171.txt">\(\dot Qtower,nom,lowspeed\)</div> instead of <div img="image2172.txt">\(\dot Qtower,nom\)</div>.
+For *Tower Performance Input Method* = *NominalCapacity* the low speed UA is calculated in the same manner as the full speed UA using <span>$\dot Qtower,nom,lowspeed$</span> instead of <span>$\dot Qtower,nom$</span>.

 #### Air Flow Rate in Free Convection Regime